grzegorzkiselev/Instagram-Saved-Downloader/README.md

 ## Usage

-Open the tab called “Instagram Saved Downloader” in the Chrome Developer Options.
+Open the tab called “Instagram Saved Downloader” in the Chrome Developer Options (⌘⌥i).

 ## Features of the app